15 App engagement strategies (to make your mobile app sticky in 2024)

-User engagement varies from completing onboarding, to making a purchase, or simply swiping through the app.
+Mobile app engagement is the interaction between the user and an app.
+Building mobile app engagement is crucial because of app users, 90% who engage with an app tend to stick around.
 To measure the engagement of individual users, you can use metrics such as daily, weekly, or monthly activity to see how ‘sticky’ your app is.
 Additionally, you can gather insights from the length of user sessions and the intervals between them.

-Knowing how to utilize these key metrics will help guide your app engagement strategies – and having a clear strategy is invaluable.
+Knowing how to utilize these key metrics will help guide your mobile app engagement strategies – and having a clear strategy is invaluable.

+A sticky app will get users talking, and 92% of consumers trust word-of-mouth recommendations over any adverts you could ever send.
 The user engagement tactics you choose must be clearly defined.
-After all, if you are going to do the effort of thoroughly testing new features and strategies – which you are, right? – then you should know what you want from the very beginning.
+After all, if you are going to thoroughly test new features and strategies – which you are, right? – then you should know what you want from the very beginning.

 Importantly, you must analyze your strategy both before and after monetization.
 A complete strategy does not ignore existing users.
 It is 50% easier to do business with an engaged user than with a newly acquired one.